 Mina Hakuba, the only daughter of the shrine’s caretaker, is both Soma’s classmate and childhood friend.
 Soma started making his way to the shrine to see the solar eclipse with Mina.
 But, for some strange reason, the stairway leading up to the shrine felt longer than usual, as if something was trying to keep them from their destination.
 When they finally managed to get through the shrine gate, Soma’s senses began to dim.

 In the distance, the solar eclipse was approaching totality, but the pitch black sun appeared to be trapping chaotic darkness.
 At that moment, Soma and Mina were knocked unconscious – only to awaken inside a mysterious castle.
 Now Soma must find a way out of this labyrinth and escape safely with his friend, Mina.

 Castlevania: Aria of Sorrow was the 3rd and final title released for the Game Boy Advance, one of the best trilogies of the franchise.
-It's immediate popularity and success helped launch Castlevania: Lament of Innocence, which was released a few months after for the PlayStation 2.
+It’s immediate popularity and success helped launch Castlevania: Lament of Innocence, which was released a few months after for the PlayStation 2.
 By the end of 2003, due to games like Aria of Sorrow and Harmony of Dissonance, the Castlevania series was over the slump it endured for a few years after the release of Symphony of the Night.
-These titles lived up to the expectations of the SOTN fans, and made us all quickly forget about disasters like Castlevania Legends and Castlevania 64.
+These titles lived up to the expectations of the SOTN fans.
 Aria of Sorrow not only restored honor to the Castlevania franchise, but helped make it more popular than ever before.
-I's success continued with the release of a direct sequel, Castlevania: Dawn of Sorrow in 2005 for the Nintendo DS.
+I’s success continued with the release of a direct sequel, Castlevania: Dawn of Sorrow in 2005 for the Nintendo DS.